cyanvell/Lights-of-Story/README.md

     1.Film classification, including characteristics, techniques, folklore,etc.is highly summarized.quickly help with authoring.
     2.Directed by the screenplay adaptation.
     3.Establish incentives and dividend mechanisms.

+→→△
+The works recommended by multiple regions, more than a certain number of recommenders in each region, and a certain proportion of recommenders will be recommended to the whole network.
+ When the proportion of recommenders reaches a certain level, they will be connected to professional script adapters, and then investors will invest in the creation of films.
+The investors can be individuals or the whole network participants.
+This is a market with more than one billion US dollars a year.
+I hope to build the project into the future light of all people's participation in the one-stop service of film production and production.